 "That way," he said, motioning ahead.
 "About six-hundred yards."

 "Tanner, take point," said Jefferies.
-Tanner moved ahead, and we followed, inching forward through the mist that swallowed us.
-Save for the stirring of water in our wake, it was completely silent, and even with our heavy armaments, I felt a sense of vulnerability creep in from the back of my mind, like I could be attacked at any moment, and would be dead before the others could even react.
+Tanner moved forward, and we followed, creeping through the mist that swallowed us.
+Save for the stirring of water in our wake, it was completely silent, and even with our heavy armaments, I felt a sense of vulnerability in the back of my mind, like I could be attacked at any moment, and would be dead before the others could even react.
 We crossed over a watery gap between the fields, and continued onto the next.
 Tanner raised his hand, motioning for us to stop, and pointed his firearm at something in the water.
 I crept forward with the others, and saw that it was half of a bisected corpse, his innards strewn between the stalks.
 His face had been melted into his skull, as though sprayed with a powerful acid.

 A sense of dread washed over me, then, and I could feel the presence of eyes watching me - something that I couldn't see, but could surely see me.
 The others shifted with unease, and I knew that they felt the same thing.
-Tanner advanced forward through the darkness, and we followed closely behind, my finger slipping into the trigger guard as the wind began to howl upon the air, rustling through the rice that swayed between us.
+Tanner advanced through the night, and we followed closely behind, my finger slipping into the trigger guard as the wind began to howl upon the air, rustling through the rice that swayed between us.
 The feeling of being watched slowly intensified, and I glanced back at every opportunity, expecting to see the horror that stalked me, but it was never there.
 It only watched, and waited, lurking in the shadow of the billowing fog.
 I heard something, then, far off in the distance.
 Screaming.
 An old man yelling for help, repeating himself again and again, but the cries were getting closer every time, until they almost sounded like they were directly in front of us.
-Tanner stopped, finger on the trigger as he peered into the howling mist.
-Other voices began to shout, coming from all around us, like we were surrounded by a crowd of invisible onlookers, but they all repeated with the same terrifying, unnatural cadence.
+Tanner stopped, finger on the trigger while he peered into the howling mist.
+Other voices began to shout, coming from all around us, like we were surrounded by a crowd of invisible onlookers, but they all repeated themselves with the same terrifying, unnatural cadence.
 I heard a piercing scream from directly behind me, and spun around in a panic - yet nothing was there.
 Every voice ceased at once, and the air fell to a deathly silence.

 Paralyzed with fear, I lowered my gaze to the water, and saw a man's face looking back at me, his dead, sunken eyes peering up from a skull of pale, drooping skin, like the flesh of a drowned corpse.
 Slowly, it rose above the water, standing upside-down on its unnaturally long, slender arms as the other half of its enormous body revealed itself.
 Looming above me was only a dripping, vertical maw of sword-like teeth that split down into the creature's yawning torso.
 All I could hear were the drops of water that fell from its horrifying frame, and the quickening heartbeat that drummed in my ears.
 Before I even knew what was happening, it snapped down on my arms with a vicious crunch, and ripped them clean from my body.
 A blinding pain tore through my senses, and I collapsed to the ground, screaming in agony as blood gushed from the ragged stumps where my arms used to be.
 A cascade of deafening bangs cracked through the air, the others opening fire on the creature with their railguns, and blasting it back in a spatter of blackened blood, yet as soon as that blood struck my armor, it only hissed and bubbled, eating straight through it and sinking into my skin in deep, penetrating welts.
 I writhed in horror and pain upon the ground, trying to pry the smoking armor from my body, but to no avail.
 The joints melted together, trapping me inside and leaving me to the mercy of the nightmare's acidic blood.